 There’s a new survey out about cats and dogs and the people who like them (or don’t like them).
-You can read all about it at http://bit.ly/6nJi3l, but here’s the gist: 74% of people like dogs a lot, while just under half of the people feel the same way about cats.
+Here’s the gist: 74% of people like dogs a lot, while just under half of the people feel the same way about cats.

 As if cat people would fill out some stupid survey.